 "Okay, you know where the university is?"

-"Mm-hmm," I said into the receiver.
+"Mm-hmm," I said into the receiver, wishing for a pen.

 "Okay, you go past the university and down the hill and there's an Australian cemetery on your right.
 You won't be able to see it in the dark though.
 Then you come to an intersection--it used to be a traffic circle, but now it's a four way stop.
 You go straight across and there's a big Hilton-style hotel on your left.
 Then you follow that road around and it'll be the second falafel shop on your left."

 We piled into the van, already an hour behind schedule and hungry.
 I knew several challenges still lay ahead for us that night--we had to find and cross through an unfamiliar checkpoint, navigate Ramallah traffic, stop at a grocery store to purchase labneh, keeps an eye out for wide bumps and potholes, find our destination with only spotty help from navigation, and communicate to our host a more accurate time of arrival...when we could come up with one.

 The only thing on my mind for now though, was the scant directions I had received over the phone.
 I was replaying them in my head as I maneuvered the van around the university.
 I hoped there was a cemetery on the right--especially an Australian one--as we barreled down the hill.
 I strained to see the marks of an old circle showing underneath the square corners of the intersection.
 I was relieved to find an expansive hotel complex appear on our left.
 I clung to those directions.
 I asked my front seat passenger to confirm each marker.
 I was on a quest as immense as I ever wanted to know--for if I misplaced a turn, I didn't know where I would feed our hungry crew.